 What to expect from your dog's physiotherapy appointment

-Prior to collecting you dog I will read through the history written on the computer system by your vet.
-I will ask you some questions on the history and how you have been getting on with your dog.
+Prior to meeting you, I will read through your dogs history so that I have a good understanding of what has been going on.
+To further understand, I may ask you for some more in depth questions.
 This is part of my subjective assessment and is an important part of the appointment.
 It gives me a good idea of where your dog is at in his rehab and what your expectations and goals are for your dog.
 There is no right or wrong answer here, every dog and every owner is different, which is why it is so important for me to get some history from you.

 I will then ask you to walk your dog away from me, then back towards me, first slowly at a walking pace, then a little more briskly (this will of course depend on how well your dog is walking and if they are able to demonstrate what they can/can't do).
 Here I am looking for any asymmetries in the movement, if they are limping, and if there appears to be any obvious areas of weakness or compensation.

-Once inside I will allow your dog to become acclimatised to my room by letting them have a sniff around.
-I will then assess their range of movement in the affected limb compared to the unaffected limb, before having a feel of the muscles.
+I will then assess the available movement in the affected limb compared to the unaffected limb, before having a feel of the muscles.
 Here I will be looking for any muscle loss, compensatory strategies that your dog may be recruiting and anywhere that may be particularly tight or sore.

 You can find out more on the treatment modalities that I use here https://www.huntshillphysio.co.uk/single-post/2018/10/16/trigger-point-release-therapy